-(Buy a print of this cartoon HERE!)
+(Buy the original or a print of this cartoon HERE!)

 Marcus Borg died yesterday.